Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 — Norah (@Nyc1Jones) January 27, 2017

-While Celine is certainly an awesome and noteworthy addition to The Voice’s slew of recent advisers.
-However, she is far from the only big name to mentor on the show in recent years, with last season including such stars as Joan Jett, Bette Midler, Sammy Hagar, Tim McGraw and Faith Hill.
+While Celine is certainly an awesome and noteworthy addition to The Voice‘s slew of recent advisers, she is far from the only big name to mentor on the show in recent years, with last season including such stars as Joan Jett, Bette Midler, Sammy Hagar, Tim McGraw, and Faith Hill.

 What do you you think about Celine Dion joining The Voice as part of #TeamGwen?